Farmworker

 Farm workers on a field near Mount Williamson in Inyo County, California.
 This photograph is by Ansel Adams.

 A farmworker or farmhand, is someone employed for labor in agriculture.
-In labor law, the term "farmworker" is sometimes used more narrowly, applying only to a hired worker involved in agricultural production, including harvesting, but not to a worker in other on-farm jobs, such as picking fruit.
+In labor law, the term "farmworker" is sometimes used more narrowly, applying only to a hired worker involved in agricultural production, including harvesting.
 Agricultural work varies widely depending on context, degree of mechanization and crop.
-In countries like the United States where there is a declining population of American citizens working on farms — temporary or itinerant skilled labor from outside the country is recruited for labor-intensive crops like vegetables and fruits.
+Low wages for farmworkers have been associated with farmworker shortages and delayed adoption of agricultural technology.

 Sudanese farmer reviews cantaloupe production, south of Khartoum.